creeping-vampires/neura-vaults-contracts/README.md

 ## Architecture

-The YieldAllocatorVault protocol consists of three main smart contracts that work together to provide a secure and efficient yield optimization platform.
+The Neura-Vault protocol consists of three main smart contracts that work together to provide a secure and efficient yield optimization platform.

 ### Core Components

-1. **YieldAllocatorVault**: The main contract implementing the ERC-4626 standard.
+1. **Neura-Vault**: The main contract implementing the ERC-4626 standard.
 It manages deposits, withdrawals, share issuance, and asset allocation.

 2. **AIAgent**: An executor contract that interacts with lending pools to deposit assets, withdraw assets, and reinvest yield.